Depression as the Effect of Loneliness and Social Isolation

 Lonely: Nobody to share a park bench with

 Substantial research has accumulated over the years showing that depression and anxiety lead to social and professional deterioration.
-Depression and anxiety are frequently associated with physical illnesses affecting not only quality of life, but also limiting life expectation.
+Depression and anxiety are frequently associated with physical illnesses, affecting not only quality of life but also limiting life expectations.
 Loneliness is one of the risk factors triggering depression and anxiety.
 Depression and anxiety decrease a person’s self-esteem.
-As a result, such people have negative self-talk, worry about being judged, feel unworthy and hopeless.
+As a result, such people have negative self-talk, worry about being judged, and feel unworthy and hopeless.
 If you are feeling depressed and lonely in Dubai, this article will give you good insight on loneliness and things you can do to socially connect for better mental and physical health.

 Lonely in the urban centers

-Former US Surgeon General, Dr. Vivek Murthy, in his research found that 40% of adults in the US report feeing lonely.
+Former US Surgeon General, Dr. Vivek Murthy, in his research found that 40% of adults in the US report feeling lonely.
 He cited the following reasons for this phenomenon:

 • More time spent at work